-Tufts University held a student symposium in cybersecurity policy on April 5 and 6, 2019.
+Tufts University held the first annual student symposium in cybersecurity policy on April 5 and 6, 2019.
 The Symposium shared research as well as help create a community of young scholars in this new and highly interdisciplinary research area.
-Tufts will also hold a Student Symposium in Cybersecurity on March 6-7, 2020.
+Tufts also held the second annual Student Symposium in Cybersecurity on March 6-7, 2020.

 The 2019 symposium featured a keynote address by Adam Segal, the Ira A. Lipman chair in emerging technologies and national security and director of the Digital and Cyberspace Policy Program at the Council on Foreign Relations.
 An expert on security issues, technology development, and Chinese domestic and foreign policy, Segal was the project director for the CFR-sponsored Independent Task Force report Defending an Open, Global, Secure, and Resilient Internet.
 His book The Hacked World Order: How Nations Fight, Trade, Maneuver, and Manipulate in the Digital Age (PublicAffairs, 2016) describes the increasingly contentious geopolitics of cyberspace.
 His work has appeared in the Financial Times, The Economist, Foreign Policy, The Wall Street Journal, and Foreign Affairs, among others.
 He currently writes for the blog “Net Politics.”

 The Symposium began mid-day on Friday, April 5 and ran through late afternoon on Saturday, April 6.
 It featured the discussion of six papers, ending with a short talk by Susan Landau, Bridge Professor in Cyber Security and Policy, The Fletcher School of Law and Diplomacy & Computer Science.
 Abstracts Are Available Online.
 The agenda is below.

 Friday April 5